 Naoshima, Japan’s Contemporary Art Island

-It’s the first Monday of the month again, which means it’s time for the ArtSmart Roundtable – a monthly event during which a group of art enthusiastic travel bloggers delve into a topic on the crossroads of art and travel.
-This month the topic is An Art Experience, for which Art Weekenders travels to the other side of the world, to the art island of Naoshima in Japan, so far one of the best art experiences of my life.
+It is the first Monday of the month again, which means it is time for the ArtSmart Roundtable – a monthly event during which a group of art enthusiastic travel bloggers delve into a topic on the crossroads of art and travel.
+This month the topic is An Art Experience, for which Art Weekenders travels to the other side of the world, to Naoshima, Japan’s Contemporary Art Island, so far one of the best art experiences of my life.

 Links to the articles by the other ArtSmart members are at the bottom of this article.

 Arriving At Naoshima